 Market insights

-A reflective investment commentary that links a personal memory of craftsmanship to today’s AI-driven market boom.
+Richard’s reflective investment commentary links a personal memory of craftsmanship to today’s AI-driven market boom.
 This article compares the current surge in AI investment with the railway boom and Panic of 1873, exploring both the similarities- transformative technology, heavy capital spending and speculative enthusiasm- and the key differences, including stronger corporate balance sheets, faster adoption and greater financial-system resilience.

-Laurence Bernard Bede Brooks was born at the tail end of the 19th century and died just sixty-six years later, when the heart that had been irreparably broken two years earlier by the loss of his only daughter finally gave up.
+Laurence Bernard Bede Brooks was born at the tail end of the 19th century and died just sixty-six years later, when the heart that had been irreparably broken two years earlier by the loss of his only daughter gave up.
 He was a gifted painter and a skilled cabinetmaker.
-His council house was one of the Homes for Heroes he’d helped to build after returning from the horrors of the First World War, and he hand-crafted the furniture that filled the home he lived in for the rest of his life.
+His council house was one of the Homes for Heroes he’d helped to build after returning from the horrors of the First World War.
+He hand-crafted the furniture that filled the home he lived in for the rest of his life.
 He was my grandfather, and I still have some of his pieces.

 His shed was where my most treasured memories were forged.
 I was just eight when he died, but his lessons have stayed with me: studying the grain to select the best piece of oak, making the saw do the work, sharpening his carving chisels before returning them to the oilcloth wrap.
 And the smell, most of all I remember the smell of wood shavings and turpentine, linseed and oil paint.